 Low-cost post-production for indie features and documentaries.

 Fifteen-plus years of post-production behind films that do not have a studio budget.
-Re-edit, grade, sound, 2D VFX, distributor deliverables, tailored to an agreed budget.
+Re-edit, grade, sound, 2D VFX, deliverables, tailored to an agreed budget.
+And when it is finished, we know the distributors who can pick it up.

 Colour grade and clean-up.